joeykpyuen/MSA_AI_bootcamp2/README.md

 Nowadays writing and publishing texts online is very simple.
 Anyone can publish anything online from social media, product reviews, blogs, online novels to academic articles.
 However, many students or general people like me struggle to not write in abbreviations or write in an informal manner when needed as we are so used to typing on our smart devices or computer.
 Formal style is used often in writing and business situations and with those with whom we do not have close relationships.

 ### Solution:
 Hence, to resolve this problem, a text suggestion AI solution can be done.

-This service is similar to text prediction in which text predictions help users write more efficiently by predicting text quickly and accurately.
+This service can either be similar to text prediction in which text predictions help users write more efficiently by predicting text quickly and accurately.
 With this service, it will start from the basics where it eliminates all the user's frequent use of words that are been categorised in these certain fields: **abbreviations, swear words, contraction of words, slang, the figure of speech and broken syntax**.

+Or it can be done as a web app that is suggesting change of vocbulary for the text the user upload or typed in the editor interface. (like grammarly but check for formality).

 This is part of an AI solution as it predicts and suggests text based on the user's choices in the past.